renpy/renpy/sphinx/source/editor.rst

 =======================

 Ren'Py uses a text editor to allow the user to edit game scripts from the launcher, and to report errors to the user.
-By default, Ren'Py uses jEdit as the text editor when launched from the launcher and the system default editor otherwise.
-This can be customized by the user as necessary.
+The editor to be used can be customized by the user as necessary.

 The editor is customized by creating an Editor class in a .edit.py file.
 This class contains methods that are called to manage text editing.